Topologies on the future causal completion: Introduction

-The focus of the present article is on {\em future} completions, in contrast to e.g. \cite{FHS1}, which already simplifies many aspects.
-Secondly, our focus is on the upper part of the causal ladder (stricter causality conditions), in contrast to e.g. \cite{H0}, where strongly causal spacetimes are treated.
+The present article focuses firstly on {\em future} completions, in contrast to e.g. \cite{FHS1}, and secondly, on the upper part of the causal ladder (assuming at least causal continuity), in contrast to e.g. \cite{H0}.
 All our constructions can almost effortlessly be made for spaces defined by Harris \cite{Harris1997} called 'chronological spaces' that generalize strongly causal spacetimes and could play a role of limit spaces in Lorentzian geometry similar to metric spaces in Gromov-Hausdorff theory for Riemannian geometry, cf \cite{oM-Finiteness} for related ideas.
-Following a definition by Harris, a {\bf chronological} or {\bf chr. set} is a tuple $(X, \ll)$ where $X$ is a set and $ \ll$ is a binary transitive anti-reflexive\footnote{i.e., $\ll$ is disjoint from the diagonal: $\lnot ( x \ll x ) \ \forall x \in X$.} relation on $X$ with
+Following a definition by Harris, a {\bf chronological} or {\bf chr. set} is a tuple $(X, \ll)$ where $X$ is a set and $ \ll$ is a binary transitive anti-reflexive\footnote{i.e., $\ll$ is disjoint from the diagonal: $\lnot ( x \ll x ) \ \forall x \in X$.} relation on $X$ such that $(X,\ll)$ is {\bf chronologically separable}, meaning that there is a countable subset $S \subset X$ that is {\bf chronologically separating}, i.e., $\forall (x,y) \in \ll \exists s \in S: x \ll s \ll y$. \footnote{Harris' original definition also requires that $\ll$ is {\bf connex}, i.e. $\forall x \in X \exists y \in X: x \ll y \lor y \ll x $.
+Here we will renounce this requirement as we want to include e.g. compact causal diamonds, which contain points with empty timelike future and past.}